GerHobbelt/cef-wiki/GeneralUsage.md

 ## Asynchronous JavaScript Bindings

-JavaScriptIntegration is implemented in the render process but frequently need to communicate with the browser process.
+[JavaScriptIntegration](https://bitbucket.org/chromiumembedded/cef/wiki/JavaScriptIntegration.md) is implemented in the render process but frequently need to communicate with the browser process.
 The JavaScript APIs themselves should be designed to work asynchronously using [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures) and [promises](http://www.html5rocks.com/en/tutorials/es6/promises/).

 ### Generic Message Router

-Starting with trunk revision 1574 (on Google Code) CEF provides a generic implementation for routing asynchronous messages between JavaScript running in the renderer process and C++ running in the browser process.
+CEF provides a generic implementation for routing asynchronous messages between JavaScript running in the renderer process and C++ running in the browser process.
 An application interacts with the router by passing it data from standard CEF C++ callbacks (OnBeforeBrowse, OnProcessMessageRecieved, OnContextCreated, etc).
 The renderer-side router supports generic JavaScript callback registration and execution while the browser-side router supports application-specific logic via one or more application-provided Handler instances.

 The JavaScript bindings look like this: